HwWobbe/hello-world/README.md

 Perhaps I should choose the Branch ...
 Pull work flow (instead of doing firect edits).

-Later it will be time to start setting up some repositories for my TW files.
+* Later it will be time to start setting up some repositories for my TW files.
-But one initial hurdle is which Git desktop version that syncs back, to choose.
+* But one initial hurdle is which Git desktop version that syncs back, to choose.

 <hr>

 For the moment ...

-I am making a few related notes in the wiki and I am watching the reports of my activity to ensure that I have an adequate understanding of how to work in this environment.
+* I am making a few related notes in the wiki and I am watching the reports of my activity to ensure that I have an adequate understanding of how to work in this environment.

+<h1> heading test </h1>